junxit/us-congress-bills-117/derived/amendments.md

 ### 42 U.S.C. § 290bb-34

-> by striking “tribes” each place it appears and inserting “Tribes”; and
+> by striking “tribes” and inserting “Tribes”; and

 | | |
 |---|---|